$3695 per person (twin share) | Single supplement $430

 After lunch, we enjoy a 2.5-hour seafood sightseeing cruise across Boston Bay.
 Savour fresh prawns, mussels, sashimi tuna, and kingfish while learning about the thriving tuna and aquaculture industries.

-Overnight en-suite accommodation Port Lincoln Hotel or similar
+Overnight en-suite accommodation Best Western Hotel or similar

-After breakfast, we head off to view some of the most spectacular coastal scenery the world has to offer.
-White sand beaches that stretch forever, rolling surf where pods of dolphins can be seen frolicking amongst the waves, and rugged cliffs that protect the unspoiled beauty of this pristine environment.
+After lunch in Tumby Bay, we head off to view some of the most spectacular coastal scenery the world has to offer.
+White sand beaches that stretch forever, rolling surf where pods of dolphins can be seen frolicking amongst the waves, and rugged cliffs that protect the unspoiled beauty of this pristine environment arriving in Whyalla late afternoon.